 As a former studio owner and entrepreneur.
 I previously worked with high profile clients in the music and advertising industry.
 I successfully met all deadlines, and nurtured lasting relationships.
 I bring a fresh and professional approach to any task.

 Since relocating to the US in 2015, working out of both Atlanta and New York, I’ve worked with Gucci Mane, Keisha Cole, Kelly Price, Young Scooter, Trouble DTE, Cash Out, Freebands, Rocko, Jazze Pha, Jacquees, ALanna, Verse Simmons and many more.

 Contact me through the green button above and let's get to work.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I was the recording engineer for Kelly price on the album Life of Pablo, song titled 'father stretch my hands pt.
-1' I was especially proud because i'm new to the US and the studio owner saw, based on my daily operations that i was capable to perform the task exceptionally, despite his limited knowledge of my skill set.
+1' I was especially proud because i'm new to the US and the studio owner saw, based on my daily operations that i was capable to perform the task exceptionally, got a grammy nom based on that job!

 Q: What are you working on at the moment?

 A: mixing for a group called 'Minus Gravity' recently signed to Capitol.
 Also mixing misc singles for Alanna, 2 Gudda feat Lil Baby and Yung bans.